 Quali sono i cibi che si mangiano di solito con un cucchiaino?

 What are some of the foods you usually eat with a small spoon?

 Another translation for small spoon you can use is cucchiaietto, but it is not as common as cucchiaino which is the standard form.

-Cucchiaione is the opposite of cucchiaino, since it means big spoon.
+Cucchiaione is the opposite of cucchiaino, as it means big spoon.
 It can also be used to translate big spoonful in colloquial language.

 It is also a synonym for ladle, which is more commonly translated as mestolo.

 Si può inghiottire un cucchiaione di cannella senza tossire?

 Can you swallow a big spoonful of cinnamon without coughing?

 The handle of the spoon, where you place your fingers, is called manico or, less commonly, impugnatura.
 Historically, this part was called codolo, but you don’t need to learn that!